Digital Constitutionalism: An Emerging Dimension of Cyber Law

 Digital Constitutionalism, Constitution, Constitutional Equilibrium, Regulatory Action, Rule of LawAbstract

-rights, but new threats have also surfaced.
+rights, but new threats have also occurred.
 All parties involved are required to respond to the negative effects of digital technology, and digital constitutionalism offers the goals, values, and guiding principles that should direct this constitutional reaction.
 This study will finally suggest a novel method of mapping the constitutional responses that have so far been developed to address the difficulties posed by digital technology in the context of constitutional definitions.
-Because of how the current constitutional framework is responding to these digital challenges, the present might be characterized as a constitutional moment.
-To address the challenges, a number of balancing regulative reactions have been emerged.
+Because of how the current constitutional framework responds to these digital challenges, the present might be characterized as a constitutional moment.
+To address the challenges, several balancing regulative reactions have emerged.
 Specifically, it will incorporate both new mechanisms developed in the transnational sphere involving private actors and the constitutional tools created in the state-centric context.
 It will then propose a new organization of the theoretical framework surrounding digital constitutionalism and illustrate how digital constitutionalism can address cyber challenges.

 References